 I live in Val Marie, Saskatchewan, just north of the Montana border at the gateway to Grasslands National Park.
-Inspired by this region’s subtlety and remoteness, my paintings reflect on our ideas and perception of beauty.
-They look realistic but they’re not just about surface appearances.
-I decided a long time ago that if I could paint someone or something so it looked the most like itself, it might help us see not just the painting’s subject, but ourselves in it.
+Inspired by this region’s subtlety and remoteness, my paintings reflect on our ideas about and awareness of beauty.

-Throughout much of my artistic career I have considered the relationship of the self to the spirit.
-For most of 20 years, this imagery was representational, narrative, and figurative.
-Since the figures left my work in 2003, I have focused on symbols of the relationship between beauty and how we perceive it.
+Throughout much of my artistic career, my paintings have considered the relationship of interior narrative to the actions we take, of how we perceive beauty to what we do with that perception.
+For most of twenty years, my imagery was representational, narrative, and figurative.
+When the figures left my work in 2003, the space that remained came to be inhabited by objects and scenes which signify the human presence rather than recreating it.